-A study was undertaken by Ms Paula Farrell of Panther Ecology Ltd who has a BSc in Wildlife Biology from Munster Technological University (formerly IT Tralee) and has experience in elasmobranch, amphibian, bird, invertebrate and floral surveys.
-This survey was supervised by Martin O'Looney who has a BSc Degree in Environmental Science and Technology from Atlantic Technological University Sligo (formerly IT Sligo) and over 9 years experience in environmental consultancy and environmental impact assessment.
-This comprised a review of the proposed development, a site visit on 27th June 2023 to examine the ecological context of the development site, a desk study of the information on European sites within the potential zone of influence of the site and an analysis of the information in the context of the guidance to determine if a Natura Impact Statement is required.
+A study was undertaken by Mr Rory O'Hanlon (BSc Environmental Science, Higher certificate in Animal Science) of Panther Ecology Ltd. This survey was supervised by Martin O'Looney who has a BSc Degree in Environmental Science and Technology from Atlantic Technological University Sligo (formerly IT Sligo) and over 9 years' experience in environmental consultancy and environmental impact assessment.
+This comprised a review of the proposed development, a site visit on 28th September 2023 to examine the ecological context of the development site, a desk study of the information on European sites within the potential zone of influence of the site and an analysis of the information in the context of the guidance to determine if a Natura Impact Statement is required.